The Relationship Between African Americans, Afro-Caribbean Americans, And Addiction

 A study conducted by the American Journal of Health found that African Americans have a lower rate of addiction (11.5%) compared to whites (12%), but a higher rate of addiction when compared to Afro-Caribbean Americans (9.6%).
 This difference is most pronounced among women.
-African American women have an addiction rate of 6.3%, while Afro-Caribbean women had a 2.8% rate of addiction.
-Historically, first generation Afro-Caribbean Americans have lower rates of addiction, possibly due to social and spiritual beliefs that differ than other cultures.
-However, second and third generation Afro-Caribbean had high er rates of addiction compared to first-generation Afro-Carbbeans.
+African American women have an addiction rate of 6.3%, while Afro-Caribbean women have a 2.8% rate of addiction.
+First generation Afro-Caribbean Americans have lower rates of addiction, possibly due to social and spiritual beliefs that differ from other cultures.
+However, second and third generation Afro-Caribbeans have higher rates of addiction compared to first-generation Afro-Caribbeans.

 Make a Call (855) 826-4464